 Have a clear goal for each email marketing campaign

-The first step to creating personalized emails is securely collecting data from your clients and storing that data into your email marketing solution.
-Information that you can collect include:
+The next step to creating personalized emails is to securely collect client data and store it in your lawyer email marketing solution.
+Information can include their:

 - Phone number

 - Position in matter pipeline

 Once equipped with this information, you can import the contacts into your lawyer email marketing solution.
 You can also segment your contacts to create different email lists based on the data you have.
 For example, you could create a separate list for new leads, old leads, new clients, one-off clients, and recurring clients.

 Keep each email clear and concise